 Dealing With Clients, Principals, and Employers

-12. ACF Consulting Foresters will not voluntarily disclose information, received in confidence, concerning business affairs of their employers, principals, or clients, unless express permission is first obtained or the disclosure is required by law.
+9. ACF Consulting Foresters will not voluntarily disclose information, received in confidence, concerning business affairs of their employers, principals, or clients, unless express permission from all parties is first obtained or the disclosure is required by law.

-14. ACF Consulting Foresters will not, for the same service, accept compensation of any kind other than from their clients, principals, or employers, without full disclosure, knowledge, and consent of all parties concerned.
+11. ACF Consulting Foresters will not, for the same service, accept compensation of any kind other than from their clients, principals, or employers, without full disclosure, knowledge, and written consent of all parties concerned.

-15. ACF Consulting Foresters will engage, or advise their clients or employers to engage, other experts and specialists in forestry and related fields whenever the clients' or employers' interests would be best served by such actions, and will cooperate freely with them in their work.
+12. ACF Consulting Foresters will engage or advise their clients or employers to engage other experts and specialists in forestry and related fields whenever the clients' or employers' interests would be best served by such actions.

 Dealing With Professional Foresters

-20. An ACF Consulting Forester will at all times strive to protect the forestry profession collectively and individually from misrepresentation and misunderstanding.
+16. An ACF Consulting Forester will at all times strive to protect the forestry profession and individual foresters from misrepresentation and misunderstanding.

-21. An ACF Consulting Forester will aid in safeguarding the profession against the admission to its ranks of persons lacking good moral character or adequate training.
+17. An ACF Consulting Forester will aid in safeguarding the ACF against the admission to its ranks of persons lacking good moral character or adequate training.

-23. An ACF Consulting Forester will not intentionally and without just cause, directly or indirectly injure the reputation or business of another forester.
+19. An ACF Consulting Forester will not intentionally, directly or indirectly injure the reputation or business of others without just cause.

-24. If ACF Consulting Foresters have substantial and convincing evidence of unprofessional conduct of another forester, they will present the information to the proper authority for action.
+20. If ACF Consulting Foresters have substantial and convincing evidence of unprofessional conduct of an ACF Consulting Forester, they will present the information to the proper authority for action.

-26. An ACF Consulting Forester will not solicit or collect financial contributions from subordinates or employees for political purposes.
+22. An ACF Consulting Forester will not coerce financial contributions from subordinates or employees for any purposes.